DILCISBoard/E-ARK-AIP/index.md

 </fileSec>
 ```

+**Listing 2:**
+Example of a file in the fileSec as child of a fileGroup element (long attribute
+values replaced by “...” for readability)

 Table 2 lists the attributes of the <file> element with an example value.
 The
 /file/FLocat element provides the link to the actual file.

-Table 2: Attributes of the file element

 |      Attribute      |   Description   |            Value             |
 |---------------------|-----------------|------------------------------|